 Are you a list person?
 It may be helpful to take some time to make a list of the things that are your top priorities.
 Then reference it before an interview so you remember to ask the right questions to help guide your decision.

 Bonus points: Make a few extra copies of your CV to bring along during the interview.
-I know everything is online nowadays, but it never hurts to have a paper backup your interviewer can reference during your chat without having to get on the computer.
+I know everything is online nowadays, but it never hurts to have a paper backup that your interviewer can reference without having to get on the computer.